d3npa/pkmn-ao-patch/sprites/README.EN.md

-This folder contains sprite files for patching.
+# Sprites files for patching

 ## Converting